dmptrluke/django-published/README.md

 1. In the ListView, *django-published* is filtering the model with the following rules:

-     1. If the user is logged in as staff, always include the model instance
+     1. If the current user has admin access, always include the model instance.
      2. If `publish_status = AVAILABLE`, include the model instance.
      3. If `publish_status = NEVER_AVAILABLE`, DO NOT the model instance.
      4. If `publish_status = AVAILABLE_AFTER`, *and* the current date/time is after